privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

         'doTriggerChallenge' => 'true',

         /**
+         * Set this to 'true' if you want to use single sign on.
+         * All information required for SSO will be saved in the session.
+         * After logging out, the SSO data will be removed from the session.
+         */
+        'SSO' => 'false',

+        /**
          * Set custom hints for the OTP and password fields */
         'otpFieldHint' => 'OTP'
         'passFieldHint' => 'Password'